Years 7 and 8

 Financial Literacy and Economics and Business: Students gain a basic understanding of finance, economics and the global financial system.
 In particular, there is a focus on giving students a practical understanding of personal finance and Australia’s economic performance and standard of living.

 Civics and Citizenship: Students examine the legal and political systems of Australia and learn about the ways political parties, interest groups, media and individuals influence government and decision-making processes.
 They also investigate the features and principles of Australia’s constitution, parliament and court system.

 Australian Business Week (ABW)

-Melrose High School has run the popular one-week business simulation event called Australian Business Week (ABW) for Year 10 students since 2002.
+Melrose High School has run the popular one-week business simulation event for Year 10 students since 2002.
 The ABW program is designed to encourage independent and cooperative learning skills and to develop an enterprise mindset prior to entering the workforce or proceeding to further study.
 It exposes students to the issues of coping with stress and effective time management, both major issues that impact on students in high school and beyond.

 During ABW, Year 10 students are divided into teams of 12-14.
 The teams/companies compete with each other in a simulated business environment and students perform a full range of tasks together over the five days: